When it comes to baby bottles, you can’t be careful enough.

 You must also ensure that the warm water doesn’t come till the neck of the bottle.

-While it is essential to keep the water lukewarm, you should keep shaking the bottle to ensure that the heating is even throughout the bottle.
+While it is essential to keep the water lukewarm.
+And you should keep shaking the bottle to ensure that the heating is even throughout the bottle.

 2. Put Your Baby Bottle in an Electric Baby Bottle Warmer